Efficient Error-tolerant Search on Knowledge Graphs: Algorithm Cost Analysis

 Under the second assumption, all edges under a node are collapsed into a single edge, which is labeled with a label from the set that has the least selectivity.
 Since the edge labels of the resulting query are all independent, Equation~\ref{eq:plm1-d} can be used to estimate the upper bound.

-{\bf Estimating the cost of verifying each candidate: } To estimate the upper bound for the cost of verifying each candidate, the maximum frequency of each label under a node is used to upper bound the number of matching label in each step of the simulation.
+\para{Estimating the cost of verifying each candidate.} To estimate an upper bound on the cost of verifying each candidate, the maximum frequency of each label under a node is used to upper bound the number of matching label in each step of the simulation.
 Let $N(l_i)$ denote the maximum frequency of label $l_i$ in the adjacent edges of a node.

-In our exact cost model, the number of matching labels for a label $l_i$ is $\hat{D}*Sel(l_i)$ assuming that every label is uniformly distributed on the adjacent edges of a node.
-Replacing $\hat{D}*Sel(l_i)$ in Equations~\ref{eq:cost-verifying-q} and~\ref{eq:ed-verify} by $N(l_i)$ will give us an upper bound of the cost of verifying each candidate in WCED and EXED respectively.
+In our cost model, the number of matching labels for a label $l_i$ is $\hat{D}*Sel(l_i)$ assuming that every label is uniformly distributed on the adjacent edges of a node.
+Replacing $\hat{D}*Sel(l_i)$ in the cost estimates (i.e., Equation~\ref{eq:cost-verifying-q} for WCED \ifdefined\Archive and Equation~\ref{eq:ed-verify} for EXED \fi ) by $N(l_i)$ will give us an upper bound of the cost of verifying each candidate in WCED and EXED.